 Funding for Higher Education

-This factsheet gives a brief overview of financial, and other help you may be entitled to if you are a single parent studying, or considering studying, a course of higher education (HNC, HND, degree, etc.).
+This advice guide gives a brief overview of financial, and other help you may be entitled to if you are a single parent studying, or considering studying, a course of higher education (HNC, HND, degree, etc.).
 Students studying health related courses are funded differently.
 Seek advice from the Student Awards Agency Scotland.

-Note: This factsheet is meant as a guide only.
+Note: This is meant as a guide only.
 There are exceptions to the basic entitlements given here so always check with the Student Awards Agency Scotland,or with a student financial adviser at the university or college, for more Information before committing yourself.

 Student Award Agency Scotland: